-Now it is being adapted for BBC3, with the author herself penning the screenplay.
+The bestseller has since been adapted for a 12-part BBC Three drama series, with the author herself penning the screenplay.

 Abrahamson commented: “In Daisy Edgar Jones and Paul Mescal, I feel I have found two young actors who can vividly capture Marianne and Connell and bring alive the profound and beautiful relationship at the centre of the story.
 It’s also lovely for me to be shooting in Ireland again and telling an Irish story after shooting abroad.
 The film and TV industry here is full of talented and committed people who can stand shoulder to shoulder with the best in the world.”

-Also joining the cast are Sarah Greene (Dublin Murders, Rosie) and Aislín McGuckin (Outlander, The Nephew), although their characters have not yet been announced.
+Also in the cast are Sarah Greene (Dublin Murders, Rosie) and Aislín McGuckin (Outlander, The Nephew).

 What is Normal People about?

 The series follows Marianne and Connell, two teenagers from very different backgrounds, both living in a small west of Ireland town.
 The story sees them leave home and become young adults, “in an exquisite and compulsive modern love story about how two people can profoundly impact each other’s lives.”